DashieTM/pycol/documentation.typ

   Interestingly, this resulted in the AI suddenly stopping to change directions at all, meaning it would just pick a direction, and then move to its demise.

 - AI unsure about next move\
-  In this case the AI seemed to learn the basic idea of chasing after the green ball.\
+  In this case, the AI seemed to learn the basic idea of chasing after the green ball.\
   However, after a while, the AI seemed to be unsure what the next move should be, resulting in the AI moving back and forth, essentially doing the same move over and over again.\
   This resulted in a stopped learning process, as the game would never end.